 Born in Panama City, Karl was raised in Lynchburg, Va., but moved to Fayetteville in October 2021.

 Away from the office, Karl enjoys cooking, reading, and watching his Washington Capitals and Nationals play, as well as the NFL’s Miami Dolphins.
-He also has a cat named Lexie.
+He is a also a proud cat owner of his cat, Lexie.

 Phone: (910) 438-4164